RayRizzling/lightning-trading-bot/README.md

 - ⏱️ **Trade Interval**: Interval for fetching market data and calculating indicators.
 - 📊 **Technical Indicators**: Set the periods for MA, EMA, BB, RSI, and ATR.
-- ⚙️ **Other Settings**: Configure other important parameters.
+- ⚙️ **Other Settings**: Configure other important parameters, including leverage, risk per trade, and risk-to-reward ratio.

-Important notice: OHLCs history data and live spot price is used for signal derivation.
-Price and index history not yet integrated in signal calulcations.
+Important: OHLC history data and live spot prices are used for signal derivation.
+The bot continuously updates parameters in real-time.

 ### Example Configuration